 Projects and Initiatives

-These projects are still being designed, coded, and built, so please swing on by an Roger's Urban Farmlab, Computer Science for Agriculture, or a specific team meeting to get your hands dirty!
+These projects are still being designed, coded, and built, so please swing on by an Roger's Community Garden, Computer Science for Agriculture, or a specific team meeting to get your hands dirty!

-In a response to needing to utilize as little of space, resources, and water as possible, the student organization Engineers Without Borders is hosting an Aeroponics project at RUF.
+In a response to needing to utilize as little of space, resources, and water as possible, the student organization Engineers Without Borders was hosting an Aeroponics project at RCG.

 Hydroponic Test Bed

 Attached to the digester is our plug-and-play system of custom hydroponic research, design and implementation.
 Any interested students or groups are allowed to connect to a series of hookups to play with their own urban and vertical hydroponic systems.

 In addition to design, there is much data to collect in order to better understand how to turn food waste back into food in a 21st century way.
 This model demonstrates how we can produce food with as little carbon waste as possible.